vismantic-ohtuprojekti/qualipy/docs/small_object.rst

 .. currentmodule:: imgfilter.filters.small_object
 .. autoclass:: ObjectTooSmall

 The **min_ratio** parameter is used to define the minimum size for an object as the ratio of the size of the image.
-Sizes below this ratio are considered to be small.
+Objects of sizes below this ratio are considered to be too small.
 The default ratio is 0.05.